CPG Legal – Attorneys at law.

 When this happens, they take an additional step: the criminals usually transfer the property to people who have no part in the scheme.
 These people acquire the property in “good faith.”
 In other instances, the defrauders mortgage the property with a bank or a third party.
 When the actual owner checks the Registry, he finds his land was sold and even has a mortgage on it!
 We will cover what you should do if you find yourself in this situation.
 I will also give you some tips to prevent this from ever happening.

 Litigation lawyer in Costa Rica ready for a civil lawsuit.
 Civil claims, torts, and civil damages.
+Criminal Attorny in Costa Rica, criminal complaints, criminal law firm.
 Property title theft fraud attorney.

 Advice to prevent real estate fraud.
 Is the property title in your name?